List of Sharpe series characters: Horace Bampfylde

 Some time later, Bampfylde was shocked to find that Sharpe was alive, well, and not captured.
 Sharpe reprimanded Bampfylde for his cowardice, and at the start of the next novel, Sharpe's Revenge, had already challenged Bampfylde to a duel.
 During the duel, Bampfylde fired first, but his bullet missed Sharpe.
 Sharpe aimed at Bampfylde to kill, but instead shot Bampfylde through the buttocks.
+Back in Portsmouth, a Royal Navy inquiry found Bampfylde derelict in his duties for abandoning the Teste de Buch and failing to return to check on the shore party.
+This led Bampfylde to leave the Royal Navy for good.

 In the television series episode Sharpe's Siege, Horace Bampfylde is portrayed as a young colonel, the son of an old general, although he retains many of the qualities of his novel counterpart.
 General Wellington gives him command of the expeditionary force sent into Bordeaux to aid with a supposed monarchist uprising.
 Much like in the novel, Colonel Bampfylde's first attempts at scaling the Teste de Buch fail, Sharpe's men take the fortress, and Bampfylde later abandons the fortress after being fed false information about Major Sharpe's defeat from the Comte de Maquerre and Major Pierre Ducos (disguised as the mayor of a nearby community).
 While delivering his report to Wellington, Sharpe's men return to camp.
 Captain Palmer lists his grievances against Bampfylde in front of Wellington, assaults him, and Wellington orders Bampfyldes arrest for cowardice, desertion, and conspiracy with the enemy.
 He was played in the TV series by Christopher Villiers.